Florida Car Accident Laws

 What to do: After an accident, usually, a Florida driver will file a claim with their own insurance policy for compensation and the PIP coverage will pay for accident-related medical expenses and lost wages regardless of = fault - hence the term “no-fault” insurance.
 That doesn’t mean fault doesn’t matter, but it does mean you go to your own insurance company first.

-The pure comparative fault rule
+The modified comparative fault rule

 Sometimes determining fault is straightforward, like in most rear-end crashes.
 Usually, however, the question of liability is more complicated.